gravitational/teleport/rfd/0099-link-bundled-tsh.md

 electron-builder.

 Instead of symlinking the binary to `/usr/bin/tsh`, we can symlink it to `/usr/local/bin/tsh`.
-This is where our Linux teleport package places our binaries.
-This way if someone installs Connect after installing teleport, we'll overwrite just a single symlink instead of the user ending up with two different symlinks for tsh.
+This is where our Linux teleport package places its binaries.
+We should assume that if both teleport and teleport-connect packages are installed, the user prefers the tsh version from the teleport package.

+* Connect should create the symlink only if it doesn't exist already.
+* Connect should remove the symlink only if it points at the tsh bundled with Connect.
+* If Connect decides not to create or remove the symlink, it should echo a message explaining the reason.

+This ensures that the teleport and teleport-connect packages don't fight with each other.

-When adding the custom script, we might want to change the location of the `teleport-connect` symlink to `/usr/local/bin` as well.
+When adding the custom post install script, we might want to change the location of the `teleport-connect` symlink to `/usr/local/bin` as well.

 #### Windows